cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-s3.md

 * Analyzing disk images or zip files that have been uploaded to an S3 bucket as part of an investigation (e.g. as part of using Cado Community Edition)
 * Analyzing the contents of an S3 bucket for any uploaded content that could be part of an incident

-While the project is open, select *Import - Artifacts from S3*.
 Select or search for the bucket you require.
-Navigate and select the objects you need, or hit "Import Entire Bucket".
+Navigate and select the objects you need, and click the 'Import n objects' button.
+Confirm the details and click 'Start Import'.

 ![Import S3 Bucket](/img/aws-s3.png)